Mick Rogers (musician): Manfred Mann's Earth Band

+In 2020, Rogers planned to play material of the early Earth Band with original member Colin Pattenden and keyboardist Mike Keneally at the Burg Herzberg Festival under the moniker Solar Fire, however this did not happen due to the COVID-19 pandemic.
+The appearance was rescheduled twice and planned for 2022.
+With the exception of Manfred Mann himself, Rogers is the only original member that is still active in the band.

 Later projects

-During his second tenure with the Earth Band (that continues to this day), Rogers released a handful of solo albums.
+During his second tenure with the Earth Band, Rogers released a handful of solo albums.
 His solo debut Back to Earth got a mixed review on the German Babyblaue Prog-Reviews, which praised Rogers' vocal and guitar work but criticized the fact that he was not accompanied by other musicians and instead relied on programmed drums.
 Father of Day was described on the same site as a maxi single, which shared its parent album's qualities and shortcomings.

-Sharabang, recorded in the Austrian Alps, featured Matt & Gregg Bissonette and was mixed by Chuck Ainlay.
+Sharabang, recorded in the Austrian Alps, featured Matt and Gregg Bissonette and was mixed by Chuck Ainlay.
 The album got a positive review from RockTimes, praising authentic and solid work and giving a lot of attention to Rogers' own compositions such as "Cutting Me to Pieces".
 A similarly positive review was published by Musik an sich, giving the album 15 out of 20 stars.
 Reviewer Jürgen Weber lauded Rogers' rendition of "I Heard It Through the Grapevine" and also pointed out "Cutting Me to Pieces" as a highlight, but noted that the album could have done with more original songs and more uptempo material.
 Musicreviews.de was more reserved in its review, again praising the Rammstein-esque "Cutting Me to Pieces" as well as Rogers's vocals, but criticizing some soft songs in the second half and the too obvious choice of covers.
-According to Rogers himself, he would've preferred to cover obscure songs from the 1950s and tracks by Ornette Coleman, but his label preferred more accessible song choices such as "The Joker".
-He also later denounced his non-album Christmas release from 2012, a cover of the John Lennon / Yoko Ono song Happy Xmas (War Is Over), saying he was sponsored to do it, but wouldn't do it again because it wasn't his style.
+According to Rogers himself, he would have preferred to cover obscure songs from the 1950s and tracks by Ornette Coleman, but his label preferred more accessible song choices such as "The Joker".
+He also later denounced his non-album Christmas release from 2012, a cover of the John Lennon / Yoko Ono song, "Happy Xmas (War Is Over)", saying he was sponsored to do it, but would not do it again because it was not his style.